blackpeps/dbmslab2023/11. Implementation of DCL commands for granting and revoking user privileges/readme.md

 ## 11. Implementation of DCL commands for granting and revoking user privileges.

+## Aim

+To implement DCL commands for granting and revoking user privileges.

+## Theory

 ### PRIVILEGES
 A privilege is a right to execute an SQL statement or to access another user's object.
 In Oracle, there are two types of privileges
 - System Privileges